Separating Pseudorandom Generators from Logarithmic Pseudorandom States: Introduction

 \subsection{Our Results}

-In this work, we resolve this issue.
-We establish a quantum black-box separation between $\PRG$s and $n$-$\PRS$s of any size $n\in O(\lambda)$, thereby also ruling out $\SPRS$.
-Our result holds relative to a unitary quantum oracle with inverse access, thereby encompassing a broad class of black-box constructions~\cite{CM24}.
+In this work, we resolve this issue by establishing two black-box separations.
+First, we separate $\PRG$s from $\ell$-$\PRS$s of any size $\ell\in O(\lambda)$, thereby also ruling out reductions to $\SPRS$.
+Second, we separate $\SPRS$ from $\botPRG$s.
+Both separations hold relative to a unitary quantum oracle with inverse access, capturing a broad class of black-box constructions~\cite{CM24}.